AppMetrics/AppMetrics/README.md

 **Ported from [Metrics.NET](https://github.com/etishor/Metrics.NET)**

-App Metrics is a significant redesign and .NET Standard port of the [Metrics.NET](https://github.com/etishor/Metrics.NET) library, which is a port of the Java [Metrics](https://github.com/dropwizard/metrics) library.
-This library for now includes the original [sampling code](https://github.com/etishor/Metrics.NET/tree/master/Src/Metrics/Sampling) written by Metrics.NET.
+App Metrics is based on the [Metrics.NET](https://github.com/etishor/Metrics.NET) library and using the same reservoir sampling code from the original library, which is a port of the Java [Metrics](https://github.com/dropwizard/metrics) library.

-Metrics.NET features that have been removed for now are the following:

-1. Visualization, I believe most will be using something like Grafana to visualize their metrics
-2. Remote Metrics
-3. Performance counters as they are windows specific

-App Metrics includes addition features to Metrics.NET, see the [docs](https://alhardy.github.io/app-metrics-docs/getting-started/intro.html) for details.
+App Metrics includes additional features to Metrics.NET, see the [docs](https://alhardy.github.io/app-metrics-docs/getting-started/intro.html) for details.

 Why another .NET port?
-The main reason for porting Metrics.NET was to have it run on .NET Standard.
+The main reason for porting Metrics.NET was to have it run on .NET Standard and provider a more modern API into the libraries features.
 Intially I refactored Metrics.NET stripping out features which required a fairly large refactor such as visualization, however the maintainers did not see .NET Standard or Core a priority at the time.

 This library will always keep the same license as the original [Metrics.NET Library](https://github.com/etishor/Metrics.NET) (as long as its an open source, permisive license).